In 2020, Gubernatorial Elections Are All About COVID-19

 COVID-19 Turns Missouri Governor's Race Into A Competitive Contest

-"I've been pretty open about that the entire time," he said talking to St. Louis Public Radio.
+"I've been pretty open about that the entire time," he said, talking to St. Louis Public Radio.
 "I think it was important to leave it up to the locals."

-Parson has refused to implement a statewide mask mandate, despite the White House Coronavirus Task Force urging him to do so.
+Parson has refused to implement a statewide mask mandate despite the White House Coronavirus Task Force urging him to do so.
 "It's almost become a political issue, we all know that," he said.

 The 65-year-old and his wife contracted the virus in late September.
-He was asymptomatic but his wife did fall ill.
+He was asymptomatic, but his wife fell ill.
 That didn't change his state response, though.
 "You have to live in concern, but you don't have to live in fear of it," Parson has said.

 Galloway, 38, wants to provide more guidance for schools to resume in-person learning.
-She also wants to put a mask mandate in place, calling masks a ticket to freedom, "That is a science-backed, data-driven approach to slowing the spread of the virus so we don't have to shut down again."
+She also wants to put a mask mandate in place, calling masks a ticket to freedom.
+"That is a science-backed, data-driven approach to slowing the spread of the virus so we don't have to shut down again."

-Galloway has been able to attract many more individual donations than the governor.
-Although most polls, if not all, show Parson leading.
+Galloway has been able to attract many more individual donations than the governor, although most polls, if not all, show Parson leading.
 For Galloway to win, she'll need to regain lost ground in rural Missouri and have a strong show of support in urban areas.

 North Carolina

-On the other side of the political spectrum, there is Democratic Gov. Roy Cooper in North Carolina seeking reelection.
+On the other side of the political spectrum, Democratic Gov. Roy Cooper in North Carolina is seeking reelection.
 The state's lieutenant governor, Dan Forest, is his Republican challenger.
 (North Carolina is one of just a few states where the lieutenant governor is elected separately from the governor.)

-Cooper, a 63-year-old Democrat and native of North Carolina, is seeking reelection in a year when he has had to guide the state through the coronavirus pandemic and voters seem to like the job Cooper has done.
+Cooper, a 63-year-old Democrat and native of North Carolina, is up for reelection in a year when he has had to guide the state through the coronavirus pandemic, and voters seem to like the job Cooper has done.
 Since March, he's held on to relatively high approval ratings.

 Elections